Monday, October 11, 2010

 Wednesday, October 29, 2008

-Today is the last day of Diwali, of 2008.
-On this special day, I wish to write a post about someone I really care for, who means a lot to me.
+Today is the last day of Diwali, 2008.
+On this special day, I wish to write a post about someone I really care about, and means a lot to me.

 26th of January, 2008

-Saturday being Republic Day, was India's 59th one..
-It was the commemoration of the day our country chose to get rid of all Kings and Rulers of the Land, and brought together all the provinces and princely states in the subcontinent to form Unified India.
-I watched the India-Gate parade on TV..
-Each of the regiments of the army had its elite troops marching in tune with their respective bands, saluting our President, Pratibha Patil and the foreign dignitary Vladmir Putin, the Russian president.
+Saturday was India's 59th Republic Day.
+It was the commemoration of the day our country chose to get rid of all kings and rulers of the land, and brought together all the provinces and princely states in the subcontinent to form a Unified India.
+I watched the India-Gate parade on TV.
+Each of the regiments of the army had its elite troops marching in sync to their respective bands, saluting our President, Pratibha Patil and the foreign dignitary Vladmir Putin, the Russian president.

-This year's parade was a hogwash where Lots of dummies and cardboard cutouts were used in the place of the actual Aircrafts and Helicopters and Missiles.
-It was funny to see a gas balloon model of our Dhruv Advanced light helicopter, to see GI Joe like models of our aircrafts propped on trucks using thin poles.
-Even the BRAHMOS cruise missiles, AGNIs and other ICBMs were just props.
+This year's parade was a hogwash where lots of dummies and cardboard cutouts were used in the place of the actual aircraft, helicopters and missiles.
+It was hilarious to see a gas balloon model of our Dhruv ALH advanced light helicopter, to see GI Joe like models of our aircraft propped up on trucks using lanky poles.
+Even the BRAHMOS cruise missiles, Agnis and other ICBMs were only props.
 They did not seem real.
-Not even from distance !
-Only the tanks and artillery seemed real.
+Not even from a distance!
+Only the outdated tanks and artillery seemed real.

-At noon, me and Dad set out to bring home my late grandfather's brother, Govindraya Bhandarkar from Dadar, Mumbai, who was staying at my other grandpa Vasudev Bhandarkar's place in Nandini Layout.
+At noon, Dad and I set out to bring home my late grandfather's brother, Govindraya Bhandarkar from Dadar, Mumbai, who had been staying at my other grandpa Vasudev Bhandarkar's place in Nandini Layout, Bangalore.

-After lunch, I showed him to my room and offered my bed for his nap.
+After lunch, I brought him to my room and offered my bed for his nap.
 I was longing to ask him so many things about his life, which I doubt anyone knew.
-Because I felt this could be our last chance...
+Because I felt this could be our last chance.

 My grandpa Srinivas commandeered two buses and ran a transport service with some partners.
-He toiled day in and day out.
+He worked hard day in and day out.
 Soon, he expanded his service by adding 60 buses to his fleet, adding more routes, and one day took over the whole company.
 This prosperous company was christened GAJANANA MOTORS, and I feel proud to say that it is operational even today.
-Its also listed in BSE.
-He also ran a Vehicle dealership and Service centre at Sagar and Rubber factories in Bangalore.
+Its also listed in the Bombay Stock Exchange.
+He also ran a car dealership and service centre at Sagar, and Rubber factories in Bangalore.

 Govindray-ajja matriculated in 1942 in Udupi and left for Bombay, the city of dreams.
-WW II was raging in full force and Bombay bore the brunt of the frequent German reconnaissance airplanes.
-Germans never bombed the city, but nevertheless, air-raid warnings would be issued and the people would run out of buildings and head to open grounds, he said.
-This is a little known fact even today, where people believe Indian soil was unaffected by WW II.
-Bombay being a British stronghold, and the imminent threat of an attack on the city made the citizens of Bombay head for safer places in the countryside.
+WW II was raging in full force and Bombay bore the brunt of the frequent German Luftwaffe reconnaissance airplanes.
+The Germans never bombed the city, but nevertheless air-raid warnings would be issued and the people would run out of buildings and head to open grounds, he said.
+This is a little known fact even today, where people believe Indian territory was unaffected by WW II.
+Because Bombay was a British stronghold, the threat of an aerial attack on the city was imminent, and this made the citizens of Bombay head for safer places in the countryside.
 As such, the rents of buildings and apartments went down drastically, as they had no takers.
-This was the ideal time for immigrants to settle in the city they would call Home.
-Ajja found a good apartment in Dadar-Matunga for cheap rent.
+This was the ideal time for immigrants to settle in the city they would one day make their home.
+Ajja found a good apartment in Dadar-Matunga for an un-putdownable price.
 He stayed there with his friends who had a Holy Calling.
 They later went on to become heads of great spiritual institutions like the Ramakrishna Mission at Belur Math in Bengal.

-Their ideas rubbed off on Ajja, and he too decided not to marry, though he dint becoma a Monk.
+Their ideas rubbed off on Ajja, and he too decided not to marry, though he did not become a monk.

-The British govt. made Bombay the hub of manufacturing War materials.
-The American made GM brand engines would arrive from England and they would be fitted into armoured vehicles here, and then sent away to the Front.
+The British govt. made Bombay the hub of manufacturing war materials.
+The American made GM brand engines arriving from England would be fitted into armoured vehicles here, and then sent away to the battle front.
 Millions of hectares of forests were destroyed to supply timber for the rifles and battle ships.
-Foodgrains, Meat, fodder-grass and any available item was shipped to England and India was plundered to the core.
-Inflation touched the roof people died of starvation.
-Ajja worked as a Shorthand specialist in the war supplies depot, he said.
+Foodgrains, meat, fodder-grass and any available item was shipped to England, and India was plundered to the core.
+Inflation touched the roof and people died of starvation.
+Ajja worked as a shorthand specialist in the war supplies depot, he said.

-According to the Bombay Buildings Act, structures constructed prior to 1940 would see no significant increase in rent, ie compared to the current market prices.
-So even now, he only pays the same rent which he paid in 1942 !
-I have seen the heritage building and its amazingly well maintained and spacious, with wooden windows, Black colored electrical switches, and trees flanking the compound walls.
-They dont make such buildings in Mumbai anymore !
+According to the Bombay Buildings Act, structures constructed prior to 1940 would see no significant increase in rent, compared to the current market prices.
+So even today, my grandpa only paid the same rent that he paid in 1942!
+I have seen the heritage building and its amazingly well maintained and spacious, with wooden windows, old fashioned black colored antique electrical switches, and trees flanking the compound walls.
+They don't make such buildings in Mumbai anymore!

 He also told me a secret.
-One of my uncles was confused in his youth, yet to learn a profession and settle down.
-My grandpa worried a lot about this uncle, he said.
+One of my uncles was confused in his youth, and was yet to learn a profession and settle down.
+My grandpa worried a lot about this uncle.
 Then, sometime in the late 60's, that uncle was sent to Bombay to live with Ajja, for career guidance.
 He said that he had a hard time controlling him.
-Ajja made him go to gym and involved him in sports, and also taught him a few tricks of trade.
+Ajja made him work out in the gym, involved him in sports, and also taught him a few tricks of trade.
 Later, that uncle came back home and became interested in Government tenders and contracts.
-He formed a group of people who went to the Govt. auctions and as a group, agreed not to bid for a tender for more than HALF its actual price.
+He formed a group of people who went to the Govt. auctions and as a group, agreed not to bid for a tender for more than HALF of its actual price.
 Then they all equally split the profits.

 He is now a multi-millionaire with a flourishing business.

-Sometime in between our conversation, my bro Sachin entered the room and was a keen audience.
+Sometime in the middle of our conversation, my brother Sachin entered the room and was a keen audience.
 After this, I left Ajja alone to resume his nap.
 CAT classes were cancelled on account of Republic Day.

 The next day, Ajja woke me up and handed me a roll of currency.
-I accepted it after a small protest and touched his feet.
-I later found out there were 5 notes of 500 each.
+I accepted it after a small protest and touched his feet respectfully.
+I later found out there were 5 bills of 500 each, a small fortune for a cash strapped teenager.
 Later, I accompanied him back to my cousin's house in Nandini layout.

-Now why did he give me that?
-I do not understand.
-Being in college, with just a couple of 100s in my pocket at any point of time, 2500 was BIG money for me.
+Why did he do that?
+I did not comprehend.
+Being in college with just a couple of 100s in my pocket at any point of time, I thought 2500 was BIG money.
 Was it because he felt happy for the kind attention I paid?
-People usually do not talk to old people and I dont think anyone had asked him so many things about his life in such depth.
+People usually do not talk to old people and I don't think anyone had asked him so many things about his life in such depth.
 That must have immensely warmed his heart.

 Saturday, July 26, 2008